A.4 — C++ FAQ

 This allows us to use names from the std namespace without having to explicitly type std:: over and over.
 In the above program, we can just type cout instead of std::cout.
 Sounds great, right?

-However, when the compiler encounters using namespace std, it will import every identifier it can find in namespace std into the global scope (since that’s where the using directive has been placed).
+However, when the compiler encounters using namespace std, it will make every single identifier in the std namespace available from the global scope (since that’s where the using directive has been placed).
 This introduces 3 key challenges:

 • The chance for a naming collision between a name you’ve picked and something that already exists in the std namespace is massively increased.